ether-camp/studio-book/oraclize_in_ethereum_studio.md

 8.and a pop up appears allowing you try out Oraclize with a specific URL, Wolfram formula, or BTC blockchain queries.

 9.Try 'Random', and surprise yourself with the possibilities of this awesome utility in your Dapps.

+### Explore and learn the Oraclize [solidity contract](https://live.ether.camp/account/88e1315687aec48a72786c6b3b3f075208b62713/contract) and [documentation](http://docs.oraclize.it/).